qwlp/selectforphi/4. Joining Tables/6-join_practice/readme.md

 ## Assignment

-Our front-end team is finalizing the *profile* page for *TheSeanApp*.
+Our front-end team (Probably Pich, because Sean has decided to hire her) is finalizing the *profile* page for *TheSeanApp*.
 We need to write a query that returns all the `user` data they need for an individual user's profile.
 The query needs to return the following fields:

 1. The user's `id`
 2. The user's `name`